Twi1ightSparkle/scripts/README.md

-# Misc scripts left publicly for personal use and easy access from random servers
+# Miscellaneous scripts

 Use at own risk.
-May be customized to my use/servers
+May be customized for my use cases.
+I take no responsibility if something breaks or if you accidentally email 5000 people